qtnc/6pad2/readme.md

 Note 1: 6pad++ binary is compiled with MinGW/GCC 4.8.1 in 32-bit mode.
 If you want to make C++ plugins that can be used seamlessly with the base distribution, you must use that exact same compiler and settings.
 This is because Visual Studio's and GCC's ABI aren't eachother compatible.

 Note 2: 6pad++ binary is linked with msvcr100.dll instead of msvcrt.dll.
-This is an obligation because python34.dll has also been linked with msvcr100.dll and we don't have any control on python34.dll.
+This is an obligation because python34.dll has also been linked with msvcr100.dll and I don't have any control on python34.dll.
 This python34.dll, as well as the whole python library found in python34.zip, have been taken unmodified from the default python 3.4 windows installer available at <http://www.python.org/>.
-We just removed completely useless python modules.
+I just removed completely useless python modules.